FREQUENTLY ASKED QUESTIONS

 iv.
 Parental risk factors

 c.
 Youth at-risk of engaging in drug use, anti- social behavior or other dangerous behavior

 iii.
 At risk of entering the criminal justice system

-• Meets once a month (third Tuesday mornings at 9:30 AM)
+- Meets monthly (second Tuesday mornings at 9:30 AM)

 - Cases are renewed with other agencies on the release.